guevarawebgraphics/guevarawebgraphics/README.md

 ### <a href="https://guevarawebgraphics.com/contact-us" target="_blank" style="color:#000;">BOOK FREE CONSULTATION NOW! 🤙</a>

-Trusted by 47+ companies, individual clients and small business firms.
+📈 I have gained the trust of over 47 companies, small business firms, and individual clients across the United States and the Philippines.

+✔️ I have had the privilege to work with various nationalities, including Americans, Koreans, Japanese, Indians, Nigerians and Filipinos.

 🧠 I strongly believe in the <b>POWER OF BROTHERHOOD</b> in <b>CONQUERING</b> the world of technology, and my obsession with WINNING always drives me towards accidental success.